Jayson25/conway-game-of-life-c-language-2015/README.md

 # conway-game-of-life-c-language-2015

-project as 1st year undergrad
+This project of 2 weeks was done as an 1st year undergraduate student.
+It was made in C language and SDL2 API.